 Domestic air travel is, by all means, the fastest way to reach the desired destination.
 And when you’re in Iceland for a limited time, this may be the best option to explore as much as possible.

-Iceland’s domestic air travel is an integral part of their public transport system.
-You can take a flight from Reykjavik airport to any domestic airport of Iceland.
+Iceland’s domestic air travel is integral to its public transport system.
+You can fly from Reykjavik airport to any domestic airport in Iceland.

-Each of these regional airports are connected to the nearby towns, thanks to local bus companies.
-This means you’ll never miss a thing even with domestic air travel.
+These regional airports are connected to the nearby towns, thanks to local bus companies.
+This means you’ll never miss a thing, even with domestic air travel.

 Bus